stefanspringer1/SwiftXML/README.md

 **UPDATE 1 (May 2023):** We changed the API a little bit recently (no more public `XSpot`, but you can set `isolated` for `XText`) and fixed some problems and are currently working on adding more tests to this library and to the `SwiftXMLParser`. **We plan for a final release this summer.** (This library will then already be used in a production environment.)
 For all who are already been interested in this library, thank you for your patience!

 **UPDATE 2 (July 2023):** In order to keep the XML tree small **we removed the ability to directly access the attributes of a certain name in a document,** and accordingly also to formulate rules for attributes (rules for attributes were rarely used in applications).
-Instead of directly accessing attributes of certain names, you will have to inspect the descendants of a document (if not catching according events during parsing), maybe saving the result and using `XDocument.setChangedAction(forAttributeName:)` to keep track of according changes. _An easier replacement for the lost functionality will be available when we add a validation tool:_ When using an appropriate schema you will then be able to look up which elements – according to the schema – could have a certain attribute set, and you can then access these elements directly.
+Instead of directly accessing attributes of certain names, you will have to inspect the descendants of a document (if not catching according events during parsing), maybe saving the result. _An easier replacement for the lost functionality will be available when we add a validation tool:_ When using an appropriate schema you will then be able to look up which elements – according to the schema – could have a certain attribute set, and you can then access these elements directly.

 **UPDATE 3 (July 2023):** Renamed `havingProperties` to `conformingTo`.

 **UPDATE 4 (July 2023):** The namespace handling is now in a conclusive state, see the new section about limitations of the XML input and the changed section on how to handle XML namespaces.

+**UPDATE 5 (July 2023):** In order to further streamline the library, the functionality for tracking changes (of attributes) was removed.
+In most cases when you have to track changes you need a better way of setting those attributes, so there was a burden whenever setting attributes, but without much use.

 ---